HzaCode/DP2_BeginnersGuide/docs/source/Jexter Configuration：Extracting the Category in 'category_step'.md

 </div>
 ```

-To extract the product category, link, and category ID from these elements, we can use the following Jextor configuration:
+To extract the product category, link, and category ID from these elements, we can use the following Jexter configuration:

 ```json
 {